divyansh728/Android-Study-Jams/README.md

 Nested classes
 class	RoomDatabase.Builder<T extends RoomDatabase>
 Builder for RoomDatabase.
 class	RoomDatabase.Callback
 Callback for RoomDatabase.
 enum	RoomDatabase.JournalMode
-Journal modes for SQLite database.
+Journal modes for SQLite database. class	RoomDatabase.MigrationContainer

-class	RoomDatabase.MigrationContainer
 A container to hold migrations.

 ## Navigation Component:-
 Navigation graph: An XML resource that contains all navigation-related information in one centralized location.
-This includes all of the individual content areas within your app, called destinations, as well as the possible paths that a user can take through your app.
+This includes all of the individual content areas within your app, called destinations, as well as the possible paths that a usercan take through your app.
 NavHost: An empty container that displays destinations from your navigation graph.
 The Navigation component contains a default NavHost implementation, NavHostFragment, that displays fragment destinations.
 NavController: An object that manages app navigation within a NavHost.
 The NavController orchestrates the swapping of